ChinmayInamdar/monitoring-of-road-irregularities-using-data-analytics/README.md

 I would like to thank Chinmay Ingale for his valuable contributions.
 We worked on this project together, and his input greatly improved its quality.

+## Research Paper

+The findings from this project have been published in the following research paper:

+- **Title:** Monitoring Of Road Irregularities using Data Analytics
+- **Authors:** Madhuri Manohar Barhate, Chinmay Satish Inamdar, Harshit Mahendrakumar Inani, Yuvraj Shailesh Inamdar, Subodh Sunil Humne, Harsh Prakash Hulenwar, Chinmay Dnyaneshwar Ingale
+- **Conference/Journal:** International Journal For Research in Applied Science and Engineering Technology
+- **Publication Date:** November 2023

+You can access the paper [here](path/to/your/file.pdf).

 ```markdown